MicrosoftDocs/customer-insights/ci-docs/audience-insights/integrate-engagement-insights.md

 ## Configure refined events in engagement insights

-After instrumenting a website with the engagement insights SDK, *base events* are gathered when a user views a web page or does an action by clicking a property.
+After an administrator instrumented a website with the engagement insights SDK, *base events* are gathered when a user views a web page or clicks somewhere.
 Base events tend to contain numerous details.
 Depending on your use case, you only need a subset of the data in a base event.
 Engagement insights let you create *refined events* that contain only the properties of a base event that you select.

 For more information, see [Create and modify refined events](../engagement-insights/refined-events.md).